osinfra-io/opentofu-google-kubernetes-engine/README.md

 Google project services must be enabled before using this module.
 As a best practice, these should be defined in the [opentofu-google-project](https://github.com/osinfra-io/opentofu-google-project) module.
 The following services are required:

+- `anthosconfigmanagement.googleapis.com` (Only needed if the project is a GKE Fleet host project)
 - `container.googleapis.com`
 - `cloudkms.googleapis.com`
 - `cloudresourcemanager.googleapis.com`